 You should register the death within five days.
 The death should be registered in the borough where the person died.
-If you use a different register office, documents will need to be sent to the area where the person died before certificates can be issued.
+If you use a different register office, documents will need to be sent to the district where the person died, before certificates can be issued.

 If you wish to remove a body from the country or the death has been reported to the coroner other procedures may apply.
 You will be informed of these when you contact the register office.

 On a Saturday, we are able to help you, by issuing you with the appropriate paperwork for urgent burials taking place within 24 hours.
 However this can only be done once we have written confirmation of the date and the time of the funeral from the funeral director - and evidence that it will take place within 24 hours.
 The registrar on call will inform you where the funeral director needs to send the confirmation email.
 If this information cannot be supplied, we will be unable to help you on Saturday and you will need to book an appointment for Monday morning.
 Please do not call us until the medical cause of death certificate issued by a GP or hospital doctor has been emailed to us as we will not be able to issue the burial notice without this.

 Registering a death

 You are no longer able to be register via the telephone.
 All deaths now need to be registered face to face at Perceval house.
 The doctor, hospital or care home will need to send us the medical cause of death certificate electronically to enable us to arrange the registration.
 All doctors have been made aware of these changes.
 If you have been given the medical cause of death certificate, then you will need to call us on 020 8825 7330 for advice on how to proceed with the registration.

 You can book an appointment below and order as many certificates as you need when booking your appointment.
 Please ensure that you have completed the questions form we will have sent.

 At the end of the appointment, you will have a further opportunity to order certificates.
 We will send the funeral documentation (the green form/Form 9) directly to the funeral director.